pcheng17/aoc-python/2023/README.md

 I don't know, something about the problem setup made it difficult for me to figure out how the game was changed.

-I got to use `defaultdict` for this one, which was opportunity to practice something I learned about yesterday.
+I got to use `defaultdict` for this one, which was an opportunity to practice something I learned about yesterday.
 Turns out, one way of specifying that you want a dict where the default value is 0 is `defaultdict(lambda: 0)`.